-To the readers of Nelson Marlborough District Health Board's financial statements and performance information for the year ended 30 June 2019
+To the readers of Nelson Marlborough District Health Board's financial statements and performance information for the year ended 30 June 2020

-The Auditor-General is the auditor of Nelson Marlborough District Health Board (the Health Board).
-The Auditor-General has appointed me, Jacques Coetzee, using the staff and resources of Audit New Zealand, to carry out the audit of the financial statements and the performance information, including the performance information for an appropriation, of the Health Board on his behalf.
+The Auditor-General is the auditor of Nelson Marlborough District Health Board (the District Health Board).
+The Auditor-General has appointed me, John Whittal, using the staff and resources of Audit New Zealand, to carry out the audit of the financial statements and the performance information, including the performance information for an appropriation, on his behalf.